OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Additional Experiments

 \subsection{Effect of Ensemble Size}

-We evaluate the effectiveness of GBDT and SEA with ensemble size varying among $\{5,10,20,40\}$.
-ARF is excluded due to its relative inefficiency without significant improvement in effectiveness.
+We evaluate the model accuracy of GBDT and SEA with ensemble size varying among $\{5,10,20,40\}$.
+ARF is excluded due to its relative inefficiency without significant improvement in model accuracy.
 As shown in Figure \ref{fig:ensemble}, a naive GBDT generally performs better with a larger ensemble size, whereas SEA exhibits different trends depending on the dataset.
 For instance, a larger ensemble size leads to higher loss in the INSECTS dataset, yet results in lower loss in the AIR dataset.
 Therefore, a larger ensemble size does not always improve ensemble model accuracy.